Middle School Learning

 - Middle & High School students will find a separate Canvas course for each class

-Go to Broward Schools Coronavirus or Learning Under Covid-19 for updates
+Go to Broward Schools Coronavirus, Learning Under Covid-19 or School Reopening for updates

 As children progress into the middle grades of their educational careers, the development of the child as a well-rounded and independent individual becomes a focus of our schools.
 Students are exposed to a wide variety of instructional facilitators, resources, and educational opportunities as they continue their journey to career and college readiness.
 Students will develop their interpersonal work skills as they collaborate with peers in all their classes through Project-Based Learning experiences and performance-oriented tasks.
 Project-Based Learning seeks to engage students in the application of their skills into real-life and personally relevant activities.
 These educational experiences will often span multiple content areas and allow students the opportunity to build beyond a single classroom.

 Striving to develop socially responsible and empathetic students is key to the middle grades structure and ensure that students develop not only educationally, but emotionally as well.
 A culture of social-emotional learning in our classrooms strives to keep the learning environment as a safe and intellectually open space.
 Students are able to grow as individuals as they develop their skills to successfully transition to high school and become college, career, and life ready.